Teacher-Guided Causal Interventions for Image Denoising: Orthogonal Content-Noise Disentanglement in Vision Transformers: Introduction

 \section{Introduction}

 Image denoising is a fundamental step in computational photography and low-level vision, serving as a prerequisite for downstream perception and prediction.
 Yet, denoising remains intrinsically ill-posed: the observation is jointly shaped by intrinsic scene content and extrinsic corruption sources (e.g., sensor noise, ISP pipelines, illumination), while both fine textures and noise often appear as high-frequency signals.
-Consequently, data-driven denoisers may exploit spurious correlations between environment factors and noise patterns and may fail to reliably separate subtle textures from random noise, leading to over-smoothing or residual artifacts.
+Consequently, data-driven denoisers may exploit spurious correlations between environment factors and noise patterns, leading to over-smoothing or residual artifacts (see Fig.~\ref{fig:tradeoff}).